svshinde83/calculator/README.md

 Test the outcome of the application run the test cases under from your IDE like Eclipse or IntelliJ: calculator\src\test\java\com\nab\fnxl\service\CalculatorApplicationTest.java

+Alternatively you can use the following below Maven commands from a command prompt (terminal) by accessing the root folder :

+like in my case on a Windows machine : cd c:\iws\calculator

 ### Maven

-Alternatively you can use the following commands from a command prompt (terminal) by accessing the root folder :

-cd c:\iws\calculator

 The following Maven goals are the most commonly used.